timeglass/glass/README.md

  glass init
  ```

- _NOTE: you'll only have to run this once per clone_
+ _NOTE: you'll have to run this once per clone_

 3. Start the timer by creating a new branch: